www.xbdev.net

 Example of Bilinear Interpolation in JavaScript:

-function bilinearInterpolation(textureuv) {
+function bilinearInterpolation(texture, u, v) {

-width texture.width;
+const width = texture.width;

-height texture.height;
+const height = texture.height;

 // Calculate texel coordinates